vernam-k/PeerAcademy/governance-voting-systems.md

 ## Overview

-The governance system implements the sophisticated democratic-meritocratic framework described in the Peer Academy transcript.
+The governance system implements the sophisticated democratic-meritocratic framework.
 It combines weighted voting based on merit scores, evolutionary rule systems, director powers with constraints, and colloquium decision-making.
 The system must balance stability with adaptability while preventing both mob rule and authoritarian takeover.

 ## Constitutional Framework